Melodrama (Lorde album): Tracks 6–11

 The first part of the medley song "Hard Feelings/Loveless" uses a distorted synthesizer and elements of industrial, noise and electronica genres.
 Antonoff said one of his proudest moments while producing the album was the placing of a "synth at the end [of the song] that sounds like metal bending".
-The first two lines of "Loveless" were sampled from a documentary about Paul Simon's album Graceland Lorde watched.
+The first two lines of "Loveless" were sampled from a documentary Lorde watched about Paul Simon's album Graceland.
 The drum solo used as the transition instrument linking "Hard Feelings" to "Loveless" was sampled from Phil Collins' 1981 song "In the Air Tonight".
 She often listened to the soft rock music of Leonard Cohen, Joni Mitchell, Fleetwood Mac and Paul Simon while riding the subways in New York City and taking cab rides home from parties in Auckland.

 The following track, "Sober II (Melodrama)", a continuation of "Sober", details the emotions and sense of loneliness after a party is over.
 The song was originally titled "Sober (Interlude)" before its release.
 Lorde wrote down the main theme of "Writer in the Dark" after waking up in the middle of the night in a stranger's bed, feeling naughty and empowered while doing so.
 To her, it was a "cool, painful moment" on the record.
 The singer was inspired to write "Supercut" after driving through Ponsonby Road in Auckland in a taxi listening to Simon's album Graceland.
 Most of the song was constructed using drums, whereas "blanks" were later "filled" with piano sequences.
 It features an interpolation of a piano riff used in "Green Light".
 She considered turning "Liability (Reprise)" into an a cappella track before deciding to "be sensible" and adding a backing beat.
 "Perfect Places" was inspired after the deaths of David Bowie and Prince occurred, two musicians Lorde states were the most influential for the recording of Melodrama.